Advice

 Please note: it is important to inform us if the death has been referred to the Coroner.

 An appointment to register the death is required.
-This must take place within 5 working days (unless the case has been referred to the Coroner) and at the Registry Office in the district where the death occurred.
+This must take place within 5 working days from the date the Doctor issues the MCCD (unless the case has been referred to the Coroner) and at the Registry Office in the district where the death occurred.

 Please note, only a relative of the deceased, someone present at the time of death or the person making the funeral arrangements may register the death.